Tebonus/ZenBrowser-Firefox/README.md

-My personal css for firefox on thr Zen browser.
+My personal css for firefox on the Zen browser.